rugbyprof/4143-PLC/Assignments/P03/README.md

 #### GitHub Option (Optional):

+>You can read [this Chat GPT exchange](../../Lectures/module_conversation.md) if you want to know more about modules on github.

 If you want to host your packages on GitHub, you can do the following:

 1. Create separate GitHub repositories for each package (e.g., "imageutil" and "asciiart").